 The 8,000mAh (11-inch) and 10,090mAh (12.4-inch) batteries do take some time to charge.
 The tablets support charging at up to 45W, but they ship with a paltry 18W charger.
 That’s aggravating.
 I found the Tab S7 needed more than three hours to charge fully from dead, while the S7 Plus required close to four hours.
 Samsung could have at least included a 25W charger in the box.
 It’s best to leave the Tab S7 and Tab S7 Plus charging overnight.
 The tablets don’t offer any other fancy charging features, such as Wireless Power Share for accessories.

 The software experience is a mixed bag.
 Android tablets often deliver an achingly awkward experience, but Samsung has smoothed over some of the rough spots.
-You can use the tablet just as you would a smartphone, particularly one such as the Galaxy Note 20 Ultra.
-The Tab S7 and Tab S7 Plus carry over all the software features of the new Note 20 line, which means you have notes that sync across devices, as well as various stylus-based activities.
+You can use the tablet just as you would a smartphone, especially a Samsung flagship.
+More specifically, the Tab S7 and Tab S7 Plus carry over all the software features of the Note 20 line, which means you have notes that sync across devices, as well as various stylus-based activities.

 Not all apps are optimized for Android tablets and it shows.